AdrianNiu/nlp/README.md

 Word2Vec
 Word2Vec — Word representations in Vector Space founded by Tomas Mikolov and a group of a research team from Google developed this model in 2013.

+Standard NLP Workflow
+CRISP-DM Model is a Cross-industry standard process for data mining, known as CRISP-DM, which is an open standard process model that describes common approaches used by data mining experts.
+It is the most widely-used analytics model.
+Typically, any NLP-based problem can be solved by a methodical workflow that has a sequence of steps.
+The major steps are depicted in the following figure.